Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 By default, each channel is set at the lowest width, which is 20MHz.
 When applicable, the hardware can combine adjacent channels into larger ones that are 40MHz, 80MHz, or even wider.

-Depending on your locale and hardware, the number of available channels on each band will vary, depending on how wide the band is.
+Again, depending on your locale and hardware, the number of available channels on each band will vary, depending on how wide the band is and the width of the entire band.

 The 5GHz Wi-Fi channels and their positions on the spectrum.